jda2000/PirpleNodeJsMasterClassAssignment1/README.md

 The included start_server.sh (linux style) bash file starts the server on port 5000

-The included run_tests.sh bash file uses curl to demonstrate the features of the /hello API
+The included run_test.sh bash file uses curl to demonstrate the features of the /hello API

 The basic idea is that a payload of {"name" : "Sam"} will result in a personalized greeting.